Kingfisher Air extends grounding of flights

 "The talks are positive.
 We will have to meet again...
 Our primary agenda is our seven month salary," said a Kingfisher engineer who attended the meeting but declined to be identified.

-Separately, the country's civil aviation regulator did not approve Kingfisher's proposed winter schedule of Kingfisher's flights.
+Separately, the DGCA did not approve Kingfisher's proposed winter schedule of Kingfisher's flights.
 The company had 2,930 departures per week last year in its winter schedule, which starts this year on October 28.

-Earlier this month the Directorate General of Civil Aviation sent a "show-cause" notice to Kingfisher asking why its licence to fly should not be cancelled after failing to provide a "safe, efficient and reliable service".
+Earlier this month the DGCA sent a "show-cause" notice to Kingfisher asking why its licence to fly should not be cancelled after failing to provide a "safe, efficient and reliable service".

 Kingfisher was given 15 days to reply, but sources have said that the regulator is open to give it more time to come up with a response.